YogiHarshil/auto-deploy/README.md

-Automatic Deploy Nginx On AWS EC2.
-For that, I have using Terraform and Ansible.
+Automatic Deployment of Nginx on EC2 using Terraform and Ansible.